Wyrrabalong National Park

 Most of the park lies in the Tuggerah Important Bird Area, identified as such by BirdLife International because of its importance for a variety of water and woodland birds.

-The average elevation of the terrain is 8 meters.
+The average elevation of the terrain is 8 metres.

 History

 The land now occupied by Wyrrabalong National Park was first inhabited by the indigenous Darkinjung and Awabakal peoples.
 The Darkinjung occupied the southern section and The Awabakal occupied the northern section.
 It is believed Europeans first discovered the Tuggerah Lakes in 1796.
 It was found by Governor of Tasmania, Colonel David Collins, who had arrived on the First Fleet, during the search for an escaped convict, Mary Morgan, who was said to be living with the Aborigines to the North of the Hawkesbury River.

 Weather

 The average summer temperature is between 20 °C and 25 °C, and the record measured temperature is 42.4 °C, in winter the temperature is between 10 °C and 17 °C, and the lowest measured temperature is 3.4 °C.